18 _ Validation policy and procedure

 The order of validation activities listed within the Validation Schedule will be determined by a hierarchy of selection:

-• High risk products
+• High risk products,

-• Highest volume of enrolments in a qualification
+• Highest volume of enrolments in a qualification,

-• Highest volume of enrolments in a unit of competency
+• Highest volume of enrolments in a unit of competency,

 • Requirement to address changes in technology or workplace processes.

+Sample assessments for the sample size must be a completed via a random selection process.
 The following are the steps required to select a random sample:

-1. Identify trainers/assessors
+1. Identify trainers/assessors that have delivered the training product

 2. For each trainer/assessor identify the different employers (apprenticeship or traineeship)/program (Jobseekers)